OneKey-Network/addressability-framework/mvp-spec/model/redirect-post-ids-prefs-response.md

 **⚠️ Note that it uses data from identifiers**:

-This way a `preferences` object cannot be reused for another id by a fraudulous actor
+By signing both inputs together, a `preferences` object cannot be reused for another id by a fraudulent actor

 ```preferences.source.domain + '\u2063' +
 preferences.source.timestamp + '\u2063' +